Jabulani00/life-changing-journey/ADMIN_SETUP.md

 # Admin setup – Life Changing Journey

-Admins can post events, manage bookings, set live stream links, and (when implemented) manage motivations and chatbot.
+Admins can post events, manage bookings, post daily motivations (Daily Word), set live stream links, and publish content that triggers **push notifications** to registered devices.
 Admin status is determined by **email**: if the signed-in user’s email is in the admin list, they see the Admin area.

+See [docs/IMPLEMENTATION_SUMMARY.md](docs/IMPLEMENTATION_SUMMARY.md) for push notification and production setup details.

 ---